I Tried 6 Costco Steaks & Only One Cut Is Truly Amazing for Its Price

 Ribeye: Choice vs. Prime

 The ribeye is reputedly a very well-marbled steak in general, and though I don't usually cook this cut at home, it's often the move when I'm dining in a restaurant.
 The ribeyes at Costco are massive, generally coming three to a pack versus four with the strips.
-These cuts were priced at $15.99 per pound for USDA Choice and $19.99 for USDA Prime.
-A 4.17-pound pack of Choice ribeyes cost me $66.68, while a 4.57-pound pack of the Prime cuts set me back a whopping $91.35.
+These cuts are currently priced at $14.99 per pound for USDA Choice and $21.99 for USDA Prime, meaning a comparable 4.5-pound pack will set you back over $67 for the Choice version and over $99 for Prime.

 The Look: Both grades appeared quite similar in color, with considerable fat caps and thick internal ribbons of marbling in each.
-Upon closer inspection, the Prime cut did show more tiny flecks of white throughout.
+Upon closer inspection, the prime cut showed more tiny flecks of white throughout.
 I chose two hulking steaks from each pack to grill, both weighing well over a pound.
 They each charred up nicely, turning out beautifully pink and moist inside.

 The Taste: Virtually identical.
 Both steaks came out terrifically tender and super succulent, making it difficult to distinguish one from the other in a side-by-side comparison, especially following the stark contrast between the two strips.
 Given these similarities, you should really question the need to spend more on the pricey Prime cut when the cheaper Choice steak is just as flavorful.
 Even the missus, who normally appreciates the finer things, endorsed a practical approach with this particular cut: "I would get the cheaper one because there is no noticeable difference."